tiyd-rails-2015-01/currency_converter/README.md

 ## Observations

 We were so excited to try out the GoatMoneyMachine, we wrote it without writing a test suite.
 Then, when we ran into problems, we had to run it several different ways to check what was going on.
-So, we realized that a test suite would have actually been really helpful.
+So, we learned through actual experience that while it may seem like extra work to create the tests, they actually do make things easier.